Autobike/Autobike_old_maj2023/docs/manual.md

 ## Prerequisites

+A computer with the Windows operating system is currently required to use the bikes.

 **Make sure to get the 2019 (SPI) version of all LabVIEW products!**

 1. Install [LabVIEW myRIO Software Bundle](https://www.ni.com/es-es/support/downloads/software-products/download.labview-myrio-software-bundle.html#305936)